Comprehensive Hedgehog Care Guide

 A Safe Container or Cage

 Typically, hedgehogs are solitary creatures and fancy living alone.
-Paired males or females tend to fight, and whereas mixed genders do mate, the same still applies.
+Paired males or females tend to fight, whereas mixed genders mate; the same still applies.

-Just like every other creature, hedgehogs need adequate space to display their wide range of natural behaviors; thus this boils down to a scenario wherein terms of a cage, the “Bigger the Better.”
-Preferably, hogs should have at least a four-foot length to potter in and a wheel for exercise.
+Just like every other creature, hedgehogs need adequate space to display their wide range of natural behaviors; thus, this boils down to a scenario wherein, in terms of a cage, the “Bigger the Better.”
+Preferably, hogs should have a four-foot length to potter in and a wheel for exercise.

 When searching for a cage, opt for one with a solid floor that keeps the hog deep bedded, staying away from mesh floors since they damage the hog’s delicate paws.

-Various enclosures are appropriate for hedgehogs ranging from indoor rabbit system, vivarium or purpose-made cages.
+Various enclosures are appropriate for hedgehogs, ranging from indoor rabbit systems to vivariums or purpose-made cages.
 The factors to bear in mind include:

-• Low level: Hogs usually think they can climb, but that is not the case.
-They are clumsy and frequently fall, and low levels falls are fine.
-Additionally, keep away from cages with a mezzanine level since the hedgehog might mistakenly attempt to climb consequently injuring itself.
+• Low level: Hogs usually think they can climb, but that is untrue.
+They are clumsy and frequently fall, and levels of fall are fine.
+Additionally, keep away from cages with a mezzanine level since the hedgehog might mistakenly attempt to climb, consequently injuring itself.

-• Flat Floor: Avoid mesh floors so not as to hurt the hog’s paws.
+• Flat Floor: Avoid mesh floors not to hurt the hog’s paws.

-• Warm and well-ventilated: Vivarium are great at holding onto heat but frequently tend to be poorly ventilated, thereby necessitating you to drill extra ventilation holes.
+• Warm and well-ventilated: Vivariums are great at holding onto heat but frequently tend to be poorly ventilated, necessitating you to drill extra ventilation holes.

 Safe Bedding

-The best options to go for include shredded newspaper, untreated wood chips or aspen.
-Nonetheless, every bedding has its bad points and good points, therefore, it is up to you to decide what works best for you and your hedgehog.
+The best options include shredded newspaper, untreated wood chips, or aspen.
+Nonetheless, every bedding has its bad points and good points.
+Therefore, deciding what works best for you and your hedgehog is up to you.

-You can certainly try and litter-train your hog using wood-based cat litter in a pan, following this up by using fleece as a type of hedgehog carpet.
+You can certainly try to litter-train your hog using wood-based cat litter in a pan, following this up by using fleece as a hedgehog carpet.

-Furthermore, always remember to spot tidy bedding daily, scoop out the soiled areas then to replace it, plus doing a thorough cleaning at least once a week.
+Furthermore, always spot tidy bedding daily, scoop out the soiled areas, replace them, and thoroughly clean them at least once a week.

 A Shelter or Hide

-Like every other creature, hogs like to be secure and private while they are asleep and for hogs, the idea of a luxury bedroom is a box, shelter or igloo with bedding where they can curl up inside and sleep all day.
+Like every other creature, hogs like to be secure and private while asleep, and for hogs, the idea of a luxury bedroom is a box, shelter, or igloo with bedding where they can curl up inside and sleep all day.

-Alternatively, you can use a hedgehog pouch as the hog’s shelter, with this being comparable to a hog sleeping bag except for the fact that goes has to go all the way inside to curl up and sleep.
+Alternatively, you can use a hedgehog pouch as the hog’s shelter, comparable to a hog sleeping bag, except for the fact that it has to go all the way inside to curl up and sleep.

-A Heat Lamp or Rug Usually, a hog requires steady temperatures ranging between 73 to 75 F day and night.
-Generally, a valuable rule of thumb is that whenever you feel cold, your hog needs added heat.
-But in case your centrally heated house is warm all year round, you are fine.
+A Heat Lamp or Rug Usually, a hog requires steady temperatures between 73 to 75 F day and night.
+Generally, a valuable rule of thumb is that your hog needs added heat whenever you feel cold.
+But you are fine if your centrally heated house is warm all year round.

-Using a thermometer, observe the temperature levels, and in case it dips during the night, you should give your hog a heat mat or black lamp.
+Using a thermometer, observe the temperature levels, and if it dips during the night, you should give your hog a heat mat or black lamp.
 Nevertheless, always cover the mat’s top with fleece or cover since the hog cannot lie directly on the rug due to thermal burns.

 Ceramic Bowls for Food and Water

-Ceramic bowls are weighty thus makes it difficult for hogs to tip them over.
-Moreover, they are easy to clean and scratch proof.
-Keep away from sipper bottles since the hog’s startlingly long tongue may get trapped by the spout’s ball bearing.
+Ceramic bowls are weighty, thus making it difficult for hogs to tip them over.
+Moreover, they are easy to clean and scratch-proof.
+Avoid sipper bottles since the hog’s startlingly long tongue may get trapped by the spout’s ball bearing.

 Appropriate Food

-Just as the saying goes, variety is the spice of life, and therefore, where hedgehog food is concerned, diversity helps guarantee a balanced diet.
-While in the wild, hogs eat insects snaffling up whatever wriggles, hope or flies passing by.
+As the saying goes, variety is the spice of life; therefore, where hedgehog food is concerned, diversity helps guarantee a balanced diet.
+While in the wild, hogs eat insects, snaffling up whatever wriggles, hope, or flies passing by.

-For the captive hedgehog, its primal diet should be a good quality of dry cat food with approximately a half tablespoon in a day.
+The captive hedgehog’s primal diet should be a good quality dry cat food with approximately a half tablespoon daily.
 Add variety nevertheless by providing a supplement of:

 • Scrambled or boiled egg